jpanikulam/experiments/robotics_styleguide.md

 * Don't use Euler angles.
 Please.
 In a pinch, use axis-angle

+# Debugging
+* Visualize everything in 3D.
+    * If you're doing robotics, your problem is 3D.
+Visualize it in 3D.
+    * Stop making excuses.
+Visualize it in 3D.
+* When you run into a bug, the *first thing you should do* is spend 5min looking for obvious bugs.
+* The *second thing you should do* is write a debugging tool
+    * You'll need it when you run into your bug the second time

 # Last Resort Optimizations
 * Often, it *will* turn out that organizing your code into Eigen matrix/array operations will speed things up.
 * SIMD intrinsics are not something to be afraid of
     * But, consider trying ISPC, or reading about how to coerce the compiler into generating vector instructions

 # On Complexity
 * Be careful when people justify doing something foolish as "avoiding complexity"